actions-on-google/dialogflow-helper-intents-java/README.md

-# Actions on Google: Helper intents sample
+# Actions on Google: Helper intent sample using Java

-Actions on Google sample that demonstrates how to use the library to invoke helper intents such as requesting the user for their name or location.
+This sample demonstrates the use of helper intents on Actions on Google using Java.

 ## Setup Instructions